ScottMarv/reading-notes/professional-competencies.md

 * Curiosity
   * `Demonstrates a inquisitive and wondering nature that actively digs deep to explore options and solutions`.
 Testing different avenues to a solutions is fun.
 In lots of different part of my life, I play games with myself like, "how many different solutions can I come up with to a single problem?", or "How can I solve this in the shortest/longest method possible?".

+### My Top 3 Areas for Growth

+* Networking
+  * This isn't a numbered list, but if it were, this would be number 1.
+Reaching out to people that I don't already know has always been an issue.
+My network is pretty small.
+They are essentially all experts in the same field.
+We all might have different perspectives, but we're all viewing it from the same lens.

+* Confidence
+  * As a general rule, I'm pretty self-deprecating.
+And when I'm alone, it because more aligned with self-critical.
+I default to others' opinions else I'm 100% positive that my solution is correct.
+And self advocacy is nearly non-existent.

+* Handling Ambiguity
+  * `Functions effectively on limited information and not fully understanding the whole picture.` When I was reading this, it irritated me.
+It seems so counterintuitive to set off towards a destination, when you don't know what the destination is.